Terrorism: Counterterrorism strategies

-The term "counterterrorism" has a narrower connotation, implying that it is directed at terrorist actors.

 Terrorism research

-Terrorism research, also called terrorism studies, or terrorism and counter-terrorism research, is an interdisciplinary academic field which seeks to understand the causes of terrorism, how to prevent it as well as its impact in the broadest sense.
+Terrorism research, also called terrorism studies, or terrorism and counter-terrorism research, is an academic field which seeks to understand the causes of terrorism, how to prevent it, as well as its impact in the broadest sense.
 Terrorism research can be carried out in both military and civilian contexts, for example by research centres such as the British Centre for the Study of Terrorism and Political Violence, the Norwegian Centre for Violence and Traumatic Stress Studies, and the International Centre for Counter-Terrorism (ICCT).
 There are several academic journals devoted to the field, including Perspectives on Terrorism.

 International agreements

 One of the agreements that promote the international legal counterterrorist framework is the Code of Conduct Towards Achieving a World Free of Terrorism that was adopted at the 73rd session of the United Nations General Assembly in 2018.
 The Code of Conduct was initiated by Kazakhstan President Nursultan Nazarbayev.
 Its main goal is to implement a wide range of international commitments to counterterrorism and establish a broad global coalition towards achieving a world free of terrorism by 2045.
 The Code was signed by more than 70 countries.